leamas/spotify-make/README.md

     $ cd "The $(datadir) used when installing"
     $ make uninstall
 ```
-This has so far only been tested on Fedora, so don't expect it to run out
+As of now, this is just an experiment, although there are succesful usacases
-of the box elsewhere.
-Time will tell if this is usable enough to get the
+from Fedora, Ubuntu and SUSE.
+There are certainly fixes needed to stabilize
-proper fixes for other distros.
-As of now, this is just an experiment.
+things though.

 ## Dependencies